Our Rivers & Roots Run Deep

 First off, any part of your ancestry is a part of your story, and you can be curious about it!
 And if you don’t have any Doukhobour ancestry and have a curiosity to learn about a culture that plays a part in this place, you are welcome to join us!

-Our singing and sharing together celebrates a shared sense of humanity and community.
+Our singing and sharing together celebrate a shared sense of humanity and community.
 You are welcome.

 I don’t know my ancestry…